druleton/druleton/bin/docs/hooks-helpers.md

 #### composer_skeleton_run
 Run a composer command using the `bin/packagist` directory as working directory.
-This directory is used to download and store php packages as needed by the skeleton.
+This directory is used to download and store php packages as needed by druleton.

 > Note this function is a wrapper around the [`composer_run`](#composer_run)
 > function.

 ## Drupal helpers
-The skeleton provides several Drupal specific helpers:
+Druleton provides several Drupal specific helpers:

 #### drupal_drush